nosainwe/Biomedical-projects/CT_first_poc_repo/README.md

 I built this repo as a small, separate proof of concept for CT image analysis.

-I kept it narrow on purpose.

-I did not want to pretend I already had a public dataset that pairs cleanly with histology or transcriptomics.
-So I treated CT as its own branch and built a workflow I can actually explain, defend, and extend later.

 ## Why I chose this dataset

 I use the **CT-Scan images** dataset from Kaggle.